Archie818/health-management/README.md

 This Django project follows the recommended project structure, with the following main components:

-bandersnatch-django/ - the root directory of the project bandersnatch-django/bandersnatch/ - contains the main application code bandersnatch-django/api/ - contains the project api part code bandersnatch-django/customer/ - contains the project customer part code bandersnatch-django/manage.py - the Django command-line utility
+health-management/ - the root directory of the project health-management/health/ - contains the main application code health-management/api/ - contains the project api part code health-management/user/ - contains the project user part code health-management/manage.py - the Django command-line utility